 Net Promoter Score and Customer Satisfaction Score are key performance indicators for businesses.
 While these two are complementary, they do not track the same thing.
 For instance, organizations use NPS to track customer loyalty while CSAT shows how satisfied a customer is with your product or service at a specific time.

 To help you understand how NPS and CSAT work, this article will discuss 11 Key differences between these two customer-centric KPIs.
 At the end of this article, you’d know when and how to use NPS and CSAT to boost customer experience in your organization.

 A Net Promoter Score is an important customer satisfaction metric that organizations use to measure consumer loyalty.
-An organization's NPS can be anywhere within the range of –100 to 100.
-Your NPS shows you if a customer would not only buy from you again, but also recommend your product to the other people in their network.
+An organization’s NPS can be anywhere within the range of –100 to 100.
+Your NPS shows you if a customer would not only buy from you again but also recommend your product to other people in their network.